-The Group's operating subsidiaries were fully disposed in 2018.
-For financial reporting purposes, the Group is structured into 4 reporting units, comprising the Company and subsidiary entities of the Company all of which represent financially insignificant components apart from the Company.
+For financial reporting purposes, the Group was structured into 4 reporting units, comprising the Company and subsidiary entities of the Company which were liquidated during the year 2020 all of which represent financially insignificant components apart from the Company.

 In establishing the overall approach to the group audit, we determined the scope of work that needed to be performed for each reporting unit and whether this would be performed by us, as the group engagement team, or component auditors, operating under our instructions.
 Accordingly, out of the Group's 4 reporting units, we performed an audit of the complete financial information of 1 reporting unit, which was selected due to its size and risk characteristics.
-For the remaining reporting units of the Group, no specified procedures over specific financial statement lines was deemed necessary to be performed as they are all under liquidation and hold no assets as at the reporting date.
+For the remaining reporting units of the Group, no specified procedures over specific financial statement lines was deemed necessary to be performed as they were all liquidated during the year and hold no assets as at the reporting date.